flodhest/Rust2ReactCLI/README.md

     This command starts your React app, and you can view it by navigating to `http://localhost:3000` in your web browser.

-## 📁 Project Structure

-The project structure created by RustCLI includes the following directories:

-- `src/Service`: Backend service-related files.
-- `src/Models`: Data model definitions.
-- `src/Components`: React components.
-- `src/Styles`: Styling files.
-- `src`: Main source code directory.

-## 🎨 Customization

-Feel free to modify the provided templates or add your own files to suit your project requirements.
-RustCLI aims to provide a solid starting point that you can build upon.

 ## 🚧 Additional Resources

 - [Node.js Installation](https://nodejs.org/en/download/): Download and install Node.js version 14.x - < 15 manually if needed.

 ## 🙏 Acknowledgments

-RustCLI is powered by the [dialoguer](https://crates.io/crates/dialoguer) crate for interactive command-line prompts and [open](https://crates.io/crates/open) crate for opening a URL.
+RustCLI is powered by the [dialoguer](https://crates.io/crates/dialoguer) crate for interactive command-line prompts.

 ## 📄 License